adequatica/adequatica.github.io/_posts/2025-05-13-similarities-between-software-testing-and-preventing-collisions-at-sea.md

 >
 > (ii) A vessel constrained by her draught shall navigate with particular caution having full regard to her special condition.

-«Exhibiting the signals» is a reminder that during releases, the current status of release or the main task should be explicit.
+«Exhibiting the signals» is a reminder that during releases, the current status of the elease or the main task should be explicit.
 Proactively informing the team and stakeholders about an upcoming or ongoing release — one of the riskiest moments in the lifecycle of any system — is simply good practice.
 Visibility helps everyone navigate more safely.

 «With particular caution having full regard to her special condition» translates as not all releases are the same.
 Some may depend on the timing of other deployments, align with specific business events, or intentionally break from standard procedures.
 If a release has special constraints, it must be handled with special care.